openharmony/docs/en/application-dev/media/medialibrary/photoAccessHelper-notify-guidelines.md

 - A **PhotoAccessHelper** instance is obtained.
 - The application has the ohos.permission.READ_IMAGEVIDEO and ohos.permission.WRITE_IMAGEVIDEO permissions.

 Example: Unregister listening for an image.
-The unregistered listener callback will not be invoked when the image favorite status is changed.
+The unregistered listener callback will not be invoked when the image is deleted.

 **How to Develop**

 1. [Obtain a media asset](photoAccessHelper-resource-guidelines.md#obtaining-media-assets).
 2. Unregister the listener for the URI of the media asset obtained.
-3. Add the **PhotoAsset** to **Favorites**.
+3. Delete the media asset.

 ```ts
 import dataSharePredicates from '@ohos.data.dataSharePredicates';